ST10473173/Meal-Plan/README.md

 Figure 1: Screenshot of the apps home screen.

-Figure 2: Screenshot of the user profile screen.
+Figure 2: Screenshot of the AI chats.

 ##Disclosure Of AI Usage In My Assignment